Master of Urban Affairs (MUA)

 The Master of Urban Affairs (MUA) program is designed for students seeking a broad background in urban public policy, community development and service delivery, and the administration of public and private agencies in urban settings.
 The urban policy professional is prepared to assume a variety of responsibilities, including assembling and analyzing information for policy making, identifying community needs and resources, and administering effective service delivery programs.
 These tasks are common to public, private, and voluntary organizations in a wide variety of urban functions, such as housing, health services, economic development, transportation, and environment control.

-The course of study emphasizes analytical skills.
+The course of study emphasizes analytical skills and a deep understanding of urban issues.
 It is flexible and well adapted to students who (1) seek career entry or advancement in urban public agencies, private service organizations, or community programs; (2) desire advanced background in urban affairs for personal, community, or political activity; or (3) are in a related field such as real estate, law, finance, architecture, urban design, or social services.
 Many students obtain the MUA degree in preparation for further study.

 The program accommodates students on both a part- and a full-time basis.
 The 36 credits required may be earned in one year of full-time study and must be earned within a maximum of five years.